k2view-academy/K2View-Academy/articles/26_fabric_security/04b_secret_manager_config.md

 ## Configuration Settings

-The following are the required config.ini file properties for each Secrets Management provider:
+The following are the required config.ini file properties for each Secrets Management service provider:

 ### AWS Secrets Manager